klustria/oci-devops-helidon-example/README.md

        ```shell
        {"message":"Hola World!","date":[2023,5,10]}
        ```
-2. If OKE was configured as the deployment target, i.e. `deployment_target` is set to `OKE` or `ALL`, access the application by using curl to do GET & PUT rest requests.
+3. If OKE was configured as the deployment target, i.e. `deployment_target` is set to `OKE` or `ALL`, access the application by using curl to do GET & PUT rest requests.
     1. Set the endpoint using the LoadBalancer's external IP:
        ```shell
        export ENDPOINT_IP=$(kubectl --kubeconfig=$HOME/oci-devops-helidon-example/main/generated/kubeconfig get services oci-mp-server -o jsonpath='{.status.loadBalancer.ingress[].ip}')
        echo "Kubernetes LoadBalancer ip is $ENDPOINT_IP"
        ```
-    2. Hello world request:
+    2. Test hello world request:
        ```shell
        curl http://$ENDPOINT_IP:8080/greet
        ```